Geometry of Arimoto Algorithm: Introduction

 Arimoto algorithm \cite{Arimoto} is known as the best-used algorithm for evaluating the channel capacity of a memoryless channel, where we update $q^{(t)}(x) \in \mathcal{S}_1$ in order that $I(q^{(t)}(x)\cdot r(y|x))$ increases.
-Although many people have proposed other algorithms ever (e.g., \cite{Yu}), they are essentially the same as Arimoto algorithm.
-It implies that Arimoto algorithm is not just an algorithm but has some beautiful structure.
+Although many people have proposed other algorithms (e.g., \cite{Yu}), they are essentially the same as Arimoto algorithm.
+It implies that Arimoto algorithm is not just an algorithm but has some generic structure.
 The purpose of this paper is to reveal a theoretical justification of Arimoto algorithm from the information geometric point of view.

-There exist papers whose purpose are similar to the present paper for example \cite{Ikeda}, \cite{Kenji}, \cite{Matz} and \cite{Csisza'r}.
+There exist papers whose purpose are similar to the present paper, for example \cite{Ikeda}, \cite{Kenji}, \cite{Matz} and \cite{Csisza'r}.
 But \cite{Ikeda} and \cite{Kenji} mention only the channel capacity but not Arimoto algorithm.
-Although \cite{Matz} refers to Arimoto algorithm, we think it does not sufficiently explain a theoretical justification of Arimoto algorithm from the information geometric point of view.
-The paper \cite{Csisza'r} tries to reveal the information geometric view of Arimoto algorithm.
-But in our opinion, their interpretation of Arimoto algorithm is not natural because Arimoto algorithm, which is originally a maximizing algorithm, is rewritten as a minimizing algorithm in \cite{Csisza'r}.
+Although \cite{Matz} refers to Arimoto algorithm, we think it does not sufficiently explain a theoretical justification of Arimoto algorithm from the information geometric point of view (see Section \ref{Inf.geom in 3} for more information).
+The paper \cite{Csisza'r} tries to interpret Arimoto algorithm by using the Kullback-Leibler divergence.
+But, to do so, \cite{Csisza'r} expands its domain outside of the probability simplex.
+Since Information Geometry is conventionally geometric structures on the probability simplex ($i.e.$, ``inside'' of the probability simplex), to reveal information geometric view of Arimoto algorithm, further studies are needed.
+Since our analysis is inside of the probability simplex, it can be said that we deal with more generic information geometric view than previous studies.

 This paper is organized as follows.
-In Section 2, we prepare some notations that are needed in this paper.
-Information geometric view of a channel capacity is investigated in Section 3.
-In Section 4, we propose an algorithm naturally induced from the information geometric view of a channel capacity addressed in Section 3, and prove that this algorithm corresponds to Arimoto algorithm.
-We conclude the paper with brief remarks in Section 5.
-For the terminology about Information Geometry used in this paper, we refer to \cite{S. Amari and H. Nagaoka}.
+In Section \ref{terminologies of Information Geometry}, we summarize some terminologies and results of Information Geometry.
+In Section \ref{Section.Def}, we explain the channel capacity and Arimoto algorithm.
+Information geometric view of a channel capacity is investigated in Section \ref{Inf.geom in 3}.
+In Section \ref{Backward em-algorithm}, we propose an algorithm naturally induced from the information geometric view of a channel capacity addressed in Section \ref{Inf.geom in 3}, and prove that this algorithm corresponds to Arimoto algorithm.
+We conclude the paper with brief remarks in Section \ref{section.Concluding Remarks}.